britram/borat/README.md

 ## Borat

-*Borat* is a CBOR library for Go which supports canonical representations.
+*Borat* is a CBOR library for Go which supports a canonical representation.

 The purpose of this library is to provide CBOR functionality for [RAINS](https://github.com/netsec-ethz/rains).